yampati1/Physical-Layer-for-5G-URLLC/README.md

 # Library Requirements

-- To install required libraries, pip install requirements.txt
+- To install required libraries, use the command in python pip install requirements.txt